-Occasionally a child will be born with a small cataract that will not initially impede visual development.
-These cataracts often do not require treatment; however, they need to be monitored carefully to ensure that they do not become large enough to interfere with normal vision.
-In addition, even if too small to pose a direct threat to visual development, cataracts may cause secondary amblyopia (loss of vision), which will need to be treated by your ophthalmologist.
+Occasionally a child will be born with a small pinpoint cataract that, at first, will not affect visual development.
+These tiny cataracts often do not require treatment; however, they need to be monitored carefully to ensure that they do not become large enough to interfere with normal vision.